Sometimes I search for the unswallowing place.

 I take a step on to the plain bridge.
 I watch the black roll in waves down my arm, across my hand, through my fingers.
 And then out on to the stones of the plain bridge.

-I take a few more steps, leaving a trail of black behind me.
+I take a few more steps, leaving a trail of white behind me.

 Sometimes I whisper into the maze.